We are excited to launch our third year of this program; tell your story and help us help others!

 GRACE Patient Perspectives: Clinical Trials Experiences Storytelling Program Overview

 The goal of this Patient Perspectives program is to give a voice to those who have experience in participating in a clinical trial for a cancer diagnosis.
 By telling your story, you can educate others on the process, discuss your difficulties and share your accomplishments.
 Your voice helps to educate and advocate for others who are in or who may be considering a clinical trial.
+This is a paid opportunity and you will receive a stipend for your participation!

 Storytelling will take the form of written, video and/or audio/podcast to reach the largest audience.
 GRACE staff will coach and support participants on digital outreach and advocacy.